Saudia: Continued growth and new brand identity (2020s–present)

 In April 2021, Saudia announced that on 19 April, it will try the mobile app developed by the International Air Transport Association (IATA) that helps passengers manage their travel information and documents digitally.

 In December 2021, Saudia was in talks with the two major aircraft manufacturers Airbus and Boeing in purchasing new wide-body aircraft, the airline will decide in early 2022 whether it will order the Airbus A350 or the Boeing 777X, or it might purchase more Boeing 787s instead.
 The airline also chose the CFM International LEAP engine to power its Airbus A321neos which are expected to be delivered in 2024.
 The airline plans to have 250 planes in its fleet by 2030.

 In April 2022, services began to Seoul, Beijing, Batumi, Mykonos, Barcelona, Málaga, Bangkok, Chicago, Moscow, Entebbe and Kyiv.
 Services to Kyiv are currently not operating due to the 2022 Russian invasion of Ukraine.
-In June 2022, they resumed services to Zürich.
-In July 2022, Saudia signed a contract with the Air Connectivity Programme to launch four new destinations to Zürich, Barcelona, Tunis and Kuala Lumpur.
+In June 2022, they resumed services to Zurich.
+In July 2022, Saudia signed a contract with the Air Connectivity Programme to launch four new destinations to Zurich, Barcelona, Tunis and Kuala Lumpur.

 In March 2023, Saudia ordered 39 Boeing 787s split between the -9 and -10 variants, with options for a further ten aircraft.